CVE-2026-47337: one bind() and Ubuntu's AppArmor 5.0 walks off a NULL

 a fake sockaddr_in there, and KPTI keeps the kernel from reading your

-user pages without an explicit usercopy.
+user pages without an explicit usercopy. i'm not going to pretend this is a write

-panic_on_oops=1deployments — kernel-CI, lockdown, hardened-server profiles, anything that takes "oops == problem" seriously — full host DoS from an unprivileged local user.
+profiles) it's full host DoS from an unprivileged local user.

-Classification: CWE-476 NULL pointer dereference, local DoS, unprivileged
+classification: CWE-476 NULL pointer dereference, local DoS, unprivileged

 trigger, attack complexity nil.
 CVSSv3 around 5.5